dbca-wa/sdis/docs/source/specs.rst

 actions are only available to a restricted audience and/or only at certain times or under certain circumstances.

-SDIS's philosophy is to be permissive, but log everything.
+SPMS's philosophy is to be permissive, but log everything.
-The point of truth for project approval is the SCMT; necessarily, SDIS will always require to be brought up to speed with the latest SCMT decisions.
+The point of truth for project approval is the SCMT; necessarily, SPMS will always require to be brought up to speed with the latest SCMT decisions.

-After 4 years of development and honing workflows and user interface, SDIS implements all known SCD rules and workflows around project approval.
-If things go to plan, SDIS will show "the right buttons" to allow appropriate actions.
+After 4 years of development and honing workflows and user interface, SPMS implements all known SCD rules and workflows around project approval.
+If things go to plan, SPMS will show "the right buttons" to allow appropriate actions.

-SDIS features a role-based permission system, based on three roles:
+SPMS features a role-based permission system, based on three roles:

 Project teams
 -------------